rodrigofepy/react-ecosystem-example/README.md

 * Http client: Axios
 * Css: styled-components

-This project created using create-react-app.
+This project was created using create-react-app.